lanl/singularity-eos/doc/sphinx/src/contributing.rst

 Several sets of tests are triggered on a pull request: a static format check, a docs buld, and unit tests of analytic models and the stellar collapse model.
-These are run through github's CPU infrastructure.
+These are run through GitHub's CPU infrastructure.
 We have a second set of tests run on a wider set of architectures that also access the Sesame library, which we are not able to make public.